pelgrim/terraform-aws-observability-accelerator/examples/existing-cluster-fluentbit-opensearch/README.md

 5. Existing Amazon Managed Grafana workspace

-    To run this example you need an Amazon Managed Grafana workspace.
-If you have an existing workspace, create an environment variable `export TF_VAR_managed_grafana_workspace_id=g-xxx`.
+    To run this example you need an Amazon Managed Grafana workspace, with Outbound VPC configured with the same VPC from OpenSearch.
+    To learn how to configure it, refer to [this documentation](https://docs.aws.amazon.com/grafana/latest/userguide/AMG-configure-vpc.html#config-vpc-use).

-    To create a new one, visit our Amazon Managed Grafana [documentation](https://docs.aws.amazon.com/grafana/latest/userguide/getting-started-with-AMG.html).
+    If you need to create a new Amazon Managed Grafana workspace, follow [these instructions](https://aws-observability.github.io/terraform-aws-observability-accelerator/).

-    Make sure to provide the workspace with Amazon Managed Service for Prometheus read permissions.
+    Once you have a configure workspace, create an environment variable as bellow:
+    ```
+    export TF_VAR_managed_grafana_workspace_id=g-xxx
+    ```

-    In the URL `https://g-xyz.grafana-workspace.eu-central-1.amazonaws.com`, the workspace ID would be `g-xyz`
+    For example, in the URL `https://g-xyz.grafana-workspace.eu-central-1.amazonaws.com`, the workspace ID is `g-xyz`.

-    Grafana workspace need to be configured to use the same VPC as the OpenSearch domain.
-    To learn how to configure an Outbound VPC connection, visit our Amazon Managed Grafana [documentation](https://docs.aws.amazon.com/grafana/latest/userguide/AMG-configure-vpc.html#config-vpc-use).

 6. <a name="apikey"></a> Grafana API Key